zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **Email upload**: A way to add documents to Zudello by sending them as email attachments to your team's Zudello mailbox address.

-**Employee**: A person who works for your organization and may need reimbursement for expenses or travel costs.
+**Employee**: A person who works for your organisation and may need reimbursement for expenses or travel costs.

 **Employee record**: Information about an employee stored in Zudello, including their name, payment details for reimbursements, and which departments they belong to.